 After twelve days with the new girl in the house, we are settling in.
+Two whole, living children.
 As expected, it’s a rather large adjustment.
 Worth it in every way, of course… but large nonetheless.

 I guess there’s still lots I haven’t told you, starting with the big weekend o’ birthing, but finding moments to write has become a wee bit more difficult, so guess what… bullet points!